contrun/starknet-airdrop-stats/README.md

-# Query the starknet airdrop amount by contributors to an organization
+# Query the starknet airdrop amount by contributors to an organization or a repository

 ## Screenshot